-Federal Work-Study (FWS) is an employment program sponsored by the federal government.
+Federal Work-Study (FWS) is an employment program.
 It is intended to encourage and promote the part-time employment of students with demonstrated financial need, as well as assist the University and its surrounding community.
 This program provides jobs for undergraduate and graduate students with financial need as determined by the results from the Free Application for Federal Student Aid (FAFSA).
 Due to funding restrictions, there is no guarantee that FWS will be awarded to all eligible students.

 FWS money is not credited to a student's account and cannot be used to confirm registration.
 Students are expected to budget carefully and use their FWS income wisely to support their educational expenses.
 Income earned through FWS does not have to be repaid.
 A student's FWS hourly salary will not be lower, but may exceed the federal minimum wage.
+The pay rate will be $11.00 per hour.
 Students are paid once a month for hours worked.
-Generally, students may work up to 15 hours per week while school is in session.
+Generally, students may work up to 12 hours per week while school is in session.

 How do I apply for Federal Work-Study?

 - Federal Work-Study is awarded based on eligibility as determined by your completed Free Application for Federal Student Aid (FAFSA).
-You should plan to submit your FAFSA each year as soon as possible after January 1.
+MTSU’s priority FAFSA filing date to be considered for FWS is February 1, 2023 for 2023-24 award year and March 1, 2024 for the 2024-25 award year.
 Students must indicate on the FAFSA that they are interested in Federal Work-Study (FWS).
 Continuing and transfer students must have a minimum 2.0 GPA.
-There is no additional application.
-Priority consideration is given to those students who file the FAFSA prior to March 1.

-- If awarded FWS, the student must ACCEPT the offer on RaiderNet.
-Students will have approximately two weeks to accept a FWS offer on RaiderNet or the offer will be cancelled and may be awarded to another student.
+- If awarded FWS, the student must ACCEPT the offer on PipelineMT.
+Students will have approximately two weeks to accept a FWS offer on PipelineMT or the offer will be cancelled and may be awarded to another student.

-Students awarded FWS will be sent an e-mail that includes an attached list of available job opportunities.
+Students awarded FWS will be sent an email that includes instructions on viewing job opportunities on Handshake via the Career Development Center.
 It is the student’s responsibility to schedule interviews with supervisors in areas that will provide a meaningful job opportunity.
 Once the supervisor and student agree that the position is suitable, the supervisor will notify the Financial Aid Office to complete necessary processing so that the student can begin employment.
 You will need your driver’s license and your social security card in order to complete all required paperwork.

 Once necessary paperwork has been completed for employment, the Financial Aid Office will email the department supervisor and the student the FWS Agreement Form.
 The agreement indicates how many hours the student is eligible to work each week, rate of pay, as well as the employment start and end date.
 The student's supervisor is responsible for returning this form to the Financial Aid Office.
 Provided that the FWS Agreement Form has been completed, employment begins on the first day of class and ends on the last day of exams.